This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 Drive by birthday parades have become quite common in our neighborhood lately.
 Every time we hear the music playing, horns beeping and shouts of joy, we run to the door.
 My kids love to wave and shout too.
 Even if they don’t personally know the parade drivers or the child they are celebrating.
 It’s almost better than someone screaming “Snow” in the middle of the school day.

 And the best part is that organizing a drive by birthday parade isn’t that hard.
-Check out these ideas below to put together a successful birthday parade and surprise someone you love today.
+Check out these ideas below to organize your own successful birthday parade and surprise someone you love today.

 Announce the Parade